50 Best Bodyweight Exercises: Make Gains Anywhere

 49. Bicycle crunches - The bicycle crunch is a comprehensive ab builder that includes the upper and lower areas as well as the obliques.

-50. Dragon flags - Reserved for the more advance trainer dragon flags are a true test of strength and stability.
+50. Dragon flags - Reserved for the more advanced trainer dragon flags are a true test of strength and stability.
 Start with the bent leg version before moving on to straightening your legs gradually.